rcoh/rcoh-dot-me-v2/content/posts/linear-time-median-finding.md

     # It's a bit circular, but I'm about to prove that finding
     # the median of a list can be done in provably O(n).
-    # Finding the median of a list of length n/5 is therefore also O(n)
+    # Finding the median of a list of length n/5 is a subproblem of size n/5
+    # and this recursive call will be accounted for in our analysis.
     # We pass pick_pivot, our current function, as the pivot builder to
     # quickselect.
 O(n)
     median_of_medians = quickselect_median(medians, pick_pivot)